Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Triangular Edge Matching

-As explained above, we focus only on right triangles which tile a $1 \times n$ box by leg contact.
-In this section we show that solving such puzzles is closely related to the problem of finding an Eulerian path in a graph.
-We use this first to show that these puzzles can be solved in polynomial time, and then to show that counting solutions to these puzzles is \#P-complete.
+In this section, we show that edge matching with right isosceles triangles that tile a $1 \times n$ box by leg contact (as in Figure~\ref{fig:leg}) is closely related to finding an Eulerian path in a graph, or more precisely, two variants called antidirected and forbidden-transition Eulerian paths analyzed in Sections~\ref{sec:alternating euler} and~\ref{sec:forbidden euler} respectively.
+We use this connection to show that these puzzles can be solved in polynomial time (Section~\ref{right triangle P}), and then to show that counting solutions to these puzzles is \#P-complete (Section~\ref{right triangle count}).